zackhillman/engw3302/password_security.md

 This is example of a hashed & salted password file.
 The previous passwords above were encrypted using the `MD5 Crypt` algorithm.
 If a malicious "hacker" gained access to this file, they would have to `crack` each password before gaining access to each account.

 This document will not go into further detail about hashing algorithms.
-The main takeaway is that most companies are NOT storing `plaintext` passwords and therefore when a company is hacked and passwords are leaked that to does necesarily mean that all passwords are `cracked`.
+The main takeaway is that most companies are NOT storing `plaintext` passwords and therefore when a company is hacked and passwords are leaked that does not necesarily mean that all passwords are `cracked`.

 ## Password Strength